Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Key demographic insights:

-Older generations are increasingly adopting ecommerce, especially for categories like health products, household goods, and hobbies.
+Older generations are increasingly adopting e-commerce, especially for categories like health products, household goods, and hobbies.

 For brands targeting Japan, it is essential to balance strategies that appeal to tech-savvy youth while also accommodating older, quality-conscious consumers.